The Age of Consent in CA: California Consent Laws

 Can an 18-year-old date a 17-year-old in California?

 Yes, this is legal as long as no sexual activity occurs until both parties are at or above the age of consent (18).
+The laws are designed to deter adults from pursuing underage sex partners who may not fully understand the risks involved.

 Can a 17-year-old date a 20-year-old in California?